geoarrow/geoarrow/format.md

 **Well-known text (WKT)**: `Utf8` or `LargeUtf8`

-It may be useful for implementations that already have facilities to read and/or write well-known binary (WKT) to store features in this form without modification.
+It may be useful for implementations that already have facilities to read and/or write well-known text (WKT) to store features in this form without modification.

 The Arrow `Utf8` type is composed of two buffers: a buffer